 apr | Annual Percentage Rate (APR) (includes fees) |

-monthlyPayment | Principal, interest, taxes, and insurance (PITI) |
+monthlyPayment | Principal, interest, taxes, insurance, and association fees (PITIA) |

 cashToClose | Total amount borrower needs at closing |